 Depending on the company and policy, you may be asked questions regarding your medical history and the history of your family but there will be absolutely no medical exam to take.

-With this in mind, the process is a lot quicker and you will be insured in much faster time from start to finish.
+With this in mind, the process is a lot quicker, and you will be insured in a much faster time from start to finish.

 Term Life Insurance Riders

 Earlier, we saw the ROP rider but it is important to note that there are many others that can be added to a term life insurance policy.
 Without further ado, let’s take a look at your main-term life insurance rider options.